jlmyra/SMARS-ESP32-PS3/README.md

 - Install PS3 Library in Arduino IDE https://github.com/jvpernis/esp32-ps3 (for help see: https://techtutorialsx.com/2020/02/16/esp32-connecting-a-ps3-controller/).
 Follow the instructions at either link for setting or determining the MAC address of your PS3 controller.
 - Description: The sketch is presented in a 'tabbed' format for ease of editing.
 The files are:
    - **ESP32_SMARS_PS3-3-GOLD.ino** contains the variables, setup, and loop.
 Enter your PS3 MAC Address on Line 70 in void Setup().
-   - **Battery_Check.ino** is a function that samples the battery voltage and reports it on pin 32.
+   - **Battery_Check.ino** is a function that samples the battery voltage on an ADC setup on GPIO32.
 It is commented out in the main Loop and does not need to be used.
    - **Connection.ino** is a function that looks for the bluetooth connection between the ESP32 and the PS3 controller.
    - **onEvent.ino** is a function that listens for changes occuring on the PS3 controller and converts them to motor actions for FORWARD, REVERSE, LEFT-RIGHT turns.
    - **Citations.ino** includes the license, useful links and recognition to those that contributed to this by sharing their wisdom and code.